DimpiShah10/DimpiShah10/README.md

-- 👋 Hi, I’m @DimpiShah
+- 👋 Hi, I’m Dimpi Shah
-- 👀 I’m interested in learning programming languages that can help in Data Analysis
+- 👀 Curious about python programming
-- 📫 How to reach me dimpih10@gmail.com
+- 📫 You can reach me at dimpih10@gmail.com

 <!---
 DimpiShah10/DimpiShah10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.